At party retreat far from D.C. turmoil, Republicans still sing praises of Trump

 Ronna McDaniel, the chairwoman Trump installed four years ago as the titular head of the GOP, was reelected unanimously without a challenger.
 She lavishly praised Trump for attracting new voters in his losing campaign while thanking him for choosing her for the post.
 And Tommy Hicks Jr., a close ally of the president and his eldest son, overwhelmingly defeated three challengers to remain co-chair of the Republican Party with 70 percent of the vote.

-GOP members — flying from all over the country for the event — repeatedly praised Trump publicly and privately, and most were not interested in condemning his behavior on Wednesday, where he incited a mob of supporters to descend on the Capitol in anarchy, people present at the meeting said.
+GOP members — flying from all over the country for the event — repeatedly praised Trump publicly and privately.
+Most were not interested in condemning his behavior on Wednesday, where he incited a mob of supporters to descend on the Capitol in anarchy, according to people present at the meeting, who spoke on the condition of anonymity to describe internal deliberations.
 Some members argued falsely that it was really “antifa” or other leftist groups responsible for the violence in the U.S. Capitol, people present said, and did not believe he had done anything wrong.

 Some members wanted a statement from the party that condemned violence on Wednesday to also embrace the president’s bogus claims of voter fraud, attendees said, and urged party officials to fight harder to help the president.
 The prayer to kick off the meeting included a plea for an election such as 2020 to never happen again.